-The second year involves the 'MPA Capstone' project, where you'll get to address a real-life policy issue at a client organisation such as Boston Consulting Group (BCG) or the United Nations Educational, Scientific and Cultural Organisation (UNESCO).
+The second year involves the 'MPA Capstone' project, where you'll get to address a real-life policy issue at a UK or international client organisation such as the Boston Consulting Group (BCG), ARUP, Bank of England or the United Nations Educational, Scientific and Cultural Organisation (UNESCO).

 You'll then get to choose your degree specialism in one of the following fields:

 - International Political Economy